-A good resource that provides background information to help you evaluate periodicals is:
+One good resource for background information to help you evaluate periodicals:

-Tip: When searching a journal index such as Expanded Academic ASAP, try narrowing your search by limiting torefereed publications.
+Tip: When searching a journal index such as Academic Search Complete, try narrowing your search by limiting to refereed or peer reviewed publications.
 This will retrieve only scholarly journals matching your search terms.
 Some other journal indexes offer this or a similar option.

-Who is the author?
-What are his or her academic credentials?
-What else has this author written?
 Sometimes information about the author is listed somewhere in the article.
 Other times, you may need to consult another resource to get background information on the author.
 Sometimes it helps to search the author's name in a general web search engine like Google.
-Among the reference sources available that list biographical information about authors and scholars are:
+The library also subscribes to a number of biographical source databases that cover specific disciplines in greater depth.

 Documentation.
 A bibliography, along with footnotes, indicate that the author has consulted other sources and serves to authenticate the information that he or she is presenting.
 In websites, expect links or footnotes documenting sources, and referring to additional resources and other viewpoints.

 Objectivity.
 What point of view does the author represent?
 Is the article an editorial that is trying to argue a position?
 Is the website sponsored by a company or organization that advocates a certain philosophy?
 Is the article published in a magazine that has a particular editorial position?
 Consult these resources which indicate whether a publication is known to be conservative or progressive, or is affiliated with a particular advocacy group: